fyne-io/developer.fyne.io/api/v2.0/layout/index.md

 ```go
 func NewGridLayoutWithRows(rows int) fyne.Layout
 ```
-NewGridLayoutWithRows returns a new grid layout that specifies a row count that creates new columns as required.
+NewGridLayoutWithRows returns a new grid layout that specifies a row count that creates new rows as required.

 #### func  NewGridWrapLayout